bgd-labs/aave-proposals-v3/README.md

 ### Deploy

-The makefile contains some generic templates for proposal deployments.
+The Makefile contains some generic templates for proposal deployments.
 To deploy a contract you can run `make deploy-ledger contract=pathToContract:Contract chain=chainAlias`.
 The generator will inline exact instructions on the generated scripts.